SALMON2PROJECT/SALMON_BACKEND/README.md

 #### Current JDK

-find the current version according to your operation system JDK
+find the current version according to your operating system JDK

 #### Tools